Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Any time my husband or I are started on a new prescription that will have to be repeated over and over I take a few minutes to call via the phone to check prices.

 If you take particular medications regularly, compare prices with different pharmacies.
 Call each of them and let them know each medication you take; the name of the drug, the dosage, and the amount your prescription calls for; and ask what their price is.

 Patient Assistance Programs.
 You can get lots of medicines free!
 Go to Patient Assistance Programs and put in the name of your medicine.
-The site will direct you to the manufacturer and tell you how to apply.
-Their income standards are quite liberal.

 Consider having your doctor prescribe pills in a strength you can cut in half (not all meds are suitable for this).
 If you do this, buy a pill cutter for a few dollars at the drug store.